Regulatory Model Numbers

 Note: Saving the switch configuration before replacing a power supply is recommended.

-• Before you begin, refer to the Arista Networks document Safety Information and Translated Safety Warnings: https://www.arista.com/en/support/product-documentation.
+• Before you begin, refer to the Arista Networks document Safety Information and Translated Safety Warnings available at: https://www.arista.com/en/support/product-documentation.

-Note: Refer to your device's (Front Panel) and (Rear Panel) panel illustrations to locate the appropriate LED, the release lever or handle, and the handle for the power supply and fan modules.
+Note: Refer to the front (Front Panel) and rear (Rear Panel) panel illustrations of your device to locate the appropriate LED, the release lever or handle, and the handle for the power supply and fan modules.

 Power Supplies